 Especially for kids, vision is about more than just seeing clearly.
 It's being able to understand and respond to what they're seeing.
 Sometimes we don't realize that vision, reading and learning are intimately related, and kids who aren't doing well in school may actually suffer from one or more learning-related vision problems.

-In fact, the AOA estimates one in four school-aged kids have undetected vision problems that critically impact their visual perceptual skills -better known - as the 3 R’s:
+In fact, the AOA estimates one in four school-aged kids have undetected vision problems that critically impact their visual perceptual skills:

 RECOGNITION - knowing the difference between letters like 'b' and 'd'

 COMPREHENSION - 'picturing' what's happening in a story they're reading

 RETENTION - remembering and recalling details about what they've just read